 Have You Been Charged With GBH or Unlawful Wounding in QLD?

 If you have been charged with grievous bodily harm or unlawful wounding in QLD, it is important to seek legal representation immediately.

 Hiring an expert criminal lawyer will greatly improve your chances of receiving a less severe penalty, and they will understand the complexities of assault cases in order to argue your case effectively.

 At Guest Lawyers, our team of Brisbane criminal lawyers are licensed to practice across Australia and often travel to other states and territories to do so.
 If you have been charged with GBH or unlawful wounding in QLD, get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.

-We offer free initial consultations (including in prisons) to assist with a number of assault charges and act for all persons required to appear before the Magistrates and Supreme Court.
+We offer initial consultations (including in prisons) to assist with a number of assault charges and act for all persons required to appear before the Magistrates and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.